Research

 link

-People tailor lies to what others know and want (full version)
+People tailor lies to what others know and want

 Berke, Sterling*, Zhi Yi*, Chandra, Jara-Ettinger (* equal contribution)